mricon/grokmirror/README.rst

 a few smallish git repositories, it's not recommended, as it may take several hours to complete.

-Before it runs, grok-fsck will put an advisory lock in the git-directory being checked (repository.git/grokmirror.lock).
-Grok-pull will recognize the lock and will postpone any incoming updates to that repository until the next grok-pull run.
+Before it runs, grok-fsck will put an advisory lock for the git-directory being checked (.repository.git.lock).
+Grok-pull will recognize the lock and will postpone any incoming updates to that repository until the lock is freed.

+You can also tell grok-fsck to repack repository after checking it for errors.
+To do this, set "repack" value in fsck.conf to "yes".
+If you have repositories using alternates, the safer value for repack flags is "-Adlq".

 FAQ
 ---